-Vladivostok : The City Located on the Edge of the World
+Vladivostok : The Russian City on the Edge of the World

 How to travel to the edge of the world and not fail: we present you a guide to Vladivostok with advice on how to avoid "tourist traps", what to do and what not to do in the only Russian megalopolis on the shores of the ocean.
 Vladivostok, located more than 9,000 km east of Moscow and separated by seven slots of the capital, is the first city in Russia to receive the New Year.
 National Geographic includes this cosmopolitan city on the list of the most beautiful maritime cities in the world.
 In its streets, you can still find sailors, and you can hear the seagulls.
 The travelers are mistaken continuously when entering the taxis because the cars have the steering wheel to the right.

-Vladivostok : The City Located on the Edge of the World：table of contents
+Vladivostok : The Russian City on the Edge of the World：table of contents

 1. Cable-Stayed Bridge